These sugar cookies take sugar cookie devotion to new levels. They are unbelievably soft and delicious and hold up to frosting amazingly well.

 Instructions

-• For the frosting: In a large bowl, combine the softened cream cheese, powdered sugar, salt and vanilla.
-Mix until very smooth and light and no lumps remain.
-In a separate bowl, beat the cream to stiff peaks.
+• In a separate bowl, beat the cream to stiff peaks.
 Add the whipped cream to the cream cheese mixture.
 Mix until well combined and smooth.
 Store in the refrigerator for up to one week.

 Follow @MelsKitchenCafe on Instagram and show me the recipes you are making from my blog using the hashtag #melskitchencafe.
 I love seeing all the goodness you are whipping up in your kitchens!